 - Pour the mixture into popsicle molds, and place into the freezer for 6 to 8 hours until frozen.

-Note: If you don’t have popsicles molds you can use ice trays and popsicle sticks
+If you don’t have popsicle molds you can use ice trays and popsicle sticks

 **This recipe is also perfect for entertaining.
 Add 2 ounces of rum for a delicious watermelon mojito popsicle to share with guests at a summer soiree.**